-Allergy injections: The Student Health Center gives allergy injections to students as directed by their personnel allergist.
+- Allergy injections: The Student Health Center gives allergy injections to students as directed by their personal allergist.
 The student must provide the serum and orders.

-Travel health: Are you traveling overseas?
-Immunizations and individual counseling are available for those students traveling abroad.
+- Travel health: Are you traveling overseas?
+Immunization referral and individual counseling is available to students traveling abroad.
 Written prescriptions provided as needed.

 - Laboratory: Have your blood tests drawn at the Health Center.
-Walk-ins are welcome.
-Bring an order from your health-care provider and tests are billed to your insurance company.
+Bring an order from your health care provider, and tests are billed to your insurance company.

-Blood pressure readings: Receive free blood pressure readings on a walk-in basis.
+- Blood pressure checks: Receive free blood pressure checks on a walk-in or appointment basis.

-Wheelchair and crutch loans: You can sign out to borrow crutches and/or a wheelchair for medical transportation.
+- Wheelchair, crutches, and knee scooter loans: You can sign out to borrow knee scooters, crutches and/or a wheelchair for medical transportation.
 You are responsible to return them in a timely manner.
 If you do not return them, you will be billed the cost of the replacement.